Archaeology: Methods

 An archaeological investigation usually involves several distinct phases, each of which employs its own variety of methods.
 Before any practical work can begin, however, a clear objective as to what the archaeologists are looking to achieve must be agreed upon.
 This done, a site is surveyed to find out as much as possible about it and the surrounding area.
 Second, an excavation may take place to uncover any archaeological features buried under the ground.
 And, third, the information collected during the excavation is studied and evaluated in an attempt to achieve the original research objectives of the archaeologists.
 It is then considered good practice for the information to be published so that it is available to other archaeologists and historians, although this is sometimes neglected.

 Remote sensing

 Before actually starting to dig in a location, remote sensing can be used to look where sites are located within a large area or provide more information about sites or regions.
 There are two types of remote sensing instruments—passive and active.
 Passive instruments detect natural energy that is reflected or emitted from the observed scene.
 Passive instruments sense only radiation emitted by the object being viewed or reflected by the object from a source other than the instrument.
 Active instruments emit energy and record what is reflected.
 Satellite imagery is an example of passive remote sensing.
-Here are two active remote sensing instruments:
+Here are three active remote sensing instruments: